Resources for Current PhD Students

 You will need to complete the Annual Progress Review online in your MyFIU portal.
 Students should bring a printed copy of the review to the meeting with faculty panel.

-The PhD comprehensive examinations are tentatively scheduled as follows for the Spring 2018:
+The PhD comprehensive examinations are tentatively scheduled as follows for Fall 2018: